-Inspiring by these remarkable results, we also achieved the metal-free total syntheses of anti-breast cancer agent 2h with only three chemoselective cross-coupling steps from the simple materials 3a and 4n which went through the salt 1ad followed by C-C coupling reaction with the phenol that leading to triarylmethane 11p which finally underwent etherification reaction of the hydroxy group of 11p to obtain 2h.
-Although, these bio-active agents have been previously reported in literature, this might be the first time their total synthesis described in only 2-3 steps from simple and commercially available materials and in a metal-free manner.
+Inspired by these remarkable results, we also achieved metal-free total syntheses of anti-breast cancer agent 2h with only three chemoselective cross-coupling steps from the simple materials 3a and 4n, which underwent the salt 1ad reaction followed by the C–C coupling reaction with phenol.
+This led to triarylmethane 11p, which finally underwent an etherification reaction of the hydroxy group of 11p to obtain 2h.
+Although these bioactive agents have been previously reported in the literature, this may be the first time their total synthesis has been described in only 2–3 steps from simple and commercially available materials and in a metal-free manner.

 Figure 6.
 Synthesis of chiral triarylmethanes.
-(A) arylation of phosphonium salts 1.
-(B) substrate scope.
+(A) Arylation of phosphonium salts 1.
+(B) Substrate scope.
 (C) Total synthesis of anti-ovarian cancer agent 11o in two steps from 3j and 4b.
-(D) Total synthesis of anti-breast cancer agent 2h in tree steps from 3a and 4n.
+(D) Total synthesis of anti-breast cancer agent 2h in three steps from 3a and 4n.

-In summary, we have developed a broadly unified straightforward method to access a variety of synthetically highly useful bioactive benzhydrylamines, benzhydrylthioethers and triarylmethanes motifs from commercially available arenes and aldehydes through direct sequential of C-H/C-P bonds functionalization.
-The setup is simple, mild, and can be carried out in (transition) metal-free fashion without the use of any additives.
-The valuable bio-active building blocks were obtained in high yield and with high chemoselectivity, and their synthetic utility was highlighted by exemplary stepwise C-H/C-P bonds functionalization with complete control of regioselectivity.
-To the best of our knowledge, these kind of C-selective aminationof amination, thiolation and arylations are reported for the first time with benzylic C(sp3)−+PPh3 moiety.
-We envision that this protocol will greatly simplify access to pharmaceutical and further advance their use in a variety of new applications.
+In summary, we have developed a broadly unified, straightforward method to access a variety of synthetically and highly useful bioactive benzhydrylamine, benzhydrylthioether, and triarylmethane motifs from commercially available arenes and aldehydes through direct sequential C–H/C–P bond functionalization.
+The setup is simple and mild, and can be carried out in a (transition) metal-free manner without the use of any additives.
+The valuable bioactive building blocks were obtained in high yield and with high chemoselectivity, and their synthetic utility was highlighted by exemplary stepwise C–H/C–P bond functionalization with complete control of regioselectivity.
+To the best of our knowledge, this kind of C-selective amination, thiolation and arylation is reported for the first time with benzylic C(sp3)−+PPh3 moiety.
+We envision that this protocol will greatly simplify access to pharmaceuticals, and further advance their use in a variety of new applications.